Neetz78/fizzbuzz/README.md

 - Create a notebook to demonstrate requests that POST to the container endpoint and print out the response
 - Please explain why you have chosen this model as your demonstration

-This is the first time I have ever used Flask, hugging face and gunicorn to anything.
-I chose this model because I was performing sentiment analysis EDA on amazon_popularity and noticed that this model had good number of verified reviews, and the output made snese to me.
+In this I have used Flask, hugging face and gunicorn to build a complete model to run a pretrained hugging face model in any location machine using docker.
+I chose this model because I was performing sentiment analysis EDA on amazon_popularity and noticed that this model had good number of verified reviews, and the output made sense to me.
 That is the main reason I chose this model.
-I created everything follwoing few blogposts and journal but I seem to have failed in some area as the flask_app is not starting at the docker end.
+I created everything following few blogposts and journal.